 Cognates Back to Top

-Economics majors are allowed to count a maximum of two courses from other departments as departmental courses.
-No application is necessary for these courses.
+Economics majors are allowed to count a maximum of two courses from other departments as cognates.
+These courses need to have substantial economics content.
 A course with an Economics cross-listing (indicated by an ECO 3XX, ECO 4XX, or ECO 5XX number in its first or second listing) counts as a regular departmental, not as a cognate.
 Courses that will be automatically recognized by SCORE as cognates are listed below.
+No application is necessary for these courses.